a-t-h-i/a-t-h-i/README.md

     <strong>Hello there 👋🏾, I'm Athi <sup>(pronounced Ah-tee)</sup>.
 I'm currently working as a fullstack web developer, based in Gauteng, South Africa.
 I love learning about the latest trends in tech and solving problems using the power of technology.</strong>
     <p>I'm currently learning <strong>TypesScript </strong><img height="13" src="https://www.vectorlogo.zone/logos/typescriptlang/typescriptlang-icon.svg"> and enjoying it ^_^</p>
     <p>I'm a huge <strong>Linux</strong> <img height="13" src="https://raw.githubusercontent.com/devicons/devicon/master/icons/linux/linux-original.svg"> nerd</p> <sup>(I use Arch btw.
 JK :P)</sup></p>
-    <strong>When I'm not debugging or creating bugs I like to:</strong>
+    <strong>When I'm not debugging or spawning bugs I like to:</strong>
     <p>Tinker with high fidelity audio products 🎛️</p>
     <p>I also like to play chess ♟️ or 🎱 pool (Honestly, I'm bad at both but still enjoy playing).</p>
     <p>Thank you for stopping by, feel free to send me an email <strong> <a href="mailto:hlubiathenkosi@gmail.com">hlubiathenkosi@gmail.com</a></strong></p>